stephali/fwri-access-view/README.md

 ---

 ## Features
-- View access logs for all employees
+- Displays access logs for all employees
+- Access events are shown in chronological order (latest → oldest)
-- Each log includes date/time, entry type (entering/exiting), and employee details
+- Each record includes security snapshots, employee profile pictures, date/time, entry type (entering or exiting), and employee details
-- Expandable “View” button shows the employee's information and the scanner ID
+- Expandable "View" button reveals the employee’s full profile information and scanner ID
-- Search and filter by employee name, date, type of entry, status
+- Search and filter by employee name, date range, entry type, or status
-- Active vs inactive employee status indicators
+- Highlights active vs. inactive employees for quick identification
-- Runs locally
+- Runs locally - no database or internet connection required

 ---